mapcrafter/mapcrafter/docs/configuration.rst

     ``plain``
         Plain render mode without lighting or other special magic.
     ``daylight``
         Renders the world with lighting.
+This looks better, but takes longer to render.
     ``nightlight``
         Like ``daylight``, but renders at night.
+Hope your world has lots of torches!
     ``cave``
         Renders only caves and colors blocks depending on their height to make them easier to recognize.
+You can see underground!
+    ``cavelight``
+        A combination of ``cave`` and ``daylight``.

 .. note::